omkarakatta/diftrans/README.md

 <!-- badges: end -->

-The goal of the `diftrans` package is to compute the differences-in-transports estimator introduced in Daljford, Pouliot, Hu, and Xiao (2020).
+The goal of the `diftrans` package is to compute the differences-in-transports estimator introduced in Daljord, Pouliot, Hu, and Xiao (2020).
 Currently, the package is in development.

 Installation